 One of the first things you will notice about a bird - after its size and shape - is its color.
 Looking at the color of the bird is a quick way to narrow the field of potential birds you saw.
-If the bird you saw was yellow, it was definately not a cardinal, owl or chickadee.
+If the bird you saw was yellow, it was definitely not a cardinal, owl or chickadee.
 It could, however be a goldfinch, warbler or meadowlark.

 Make Note of Markings.

 Most birds are not one solid color.
 They have unique characteristics which can help you identify exactly what bird you saw.
 For example, if you saw a yellow bird, it could be a goldfinch, warbler or meadowlark.
 But, if that yellow bird had a dark brown or black "V" on its chest, it is most certainly a meadowlark.
-Or, if the yellow bird you saw had a black mask on its eyes, it is probablly a Common Yellowthroat Warbler.
+Or, if the yellow bird you saw had a black mask on its eyes, it is probably a Common Yellow-throat Warbler.